Saddamshah/ds-algo-learning/Problem Solving Patterns.md

 isSubsequence('abc', 'acb'); // false (order matters)
 ```

-**C) Sliding Window Pattern**
+## C) Sliding Window Pattern
-    &nbsp;  This pattern involves creating a window which can either be an array or number from one position to another.
+      This pattern involves creating a window which can either be an array or number from one position to another.
-    &nbsp;  Depending on a certain condition, the window either    increases or closes (and a new window is created).
+      Depending on a certain condition, the window either    increases or closes (and a new window is created).
-    &nbsp;  Very useful for keeping track of a subset of data in an array/string etc.
+      Very useful for keeping track of a subset of data in an array/string etc.

-## Example
+### Example
 > Write a function called maxSubarraySum which accepts an array of integers and a number called n.
 The function should calculate the maximum sum of n consecutive elements in the array.

 ```javascript